 Provision shall be made for outdoor lighting.

 Provision shall be made for protection of natural features.

+Wildlife corridors at a minimum width of 300 feet shall be conserved to facilitate wildlife movement within and across developed areas, development shall be located as to minimize fragmentation and impact on wildlife habitat and other natural features where feasible.

+Clearing, grading and compaction of soil associated with the development shall be minimized.

 All developments shall meet the standards and requirements included in the town zoning ordinance and subdivision regulations including, but not limited to parking, off-street loading, landscaping, signs, location of driveways, erosion, screened service area, and exterior lighting.